P. K. R. Warrier: Social activism

 Warrier maintained a close association with E. M. S. Namboodiripad and other prominent Communist leaders of Kerala.
 He was sympathetic to the early communist movement of Kerala, and was opposed to government-employed doctors performing in private practise.
 Warrier remained a renowned figure in these circles.

+Personal life

+Warrier married Devika Pallam, whom he met during the freedom rallies in his student days.
+His daughter Anasuya Warrier is married to director Shaji N. Karun.

 Books

 Warrier has published his autobiography in both Malayalam and English.
 The Malayalam version first appeared as a weekly series in Deshabhimani Weekly.
 An expanded and rewritten English version of the book titled Experience and Perceptions was later released in 2004.